First, Let’s Paint Behind a Toilet

 - Clean walls well.

 - Serious mold?
-Use a mold killing primer ( we like this one)
+Use a mold killing primer (I like this one).

 - Fill holes, prime spots if large, and prime any new (unpainted) walls or wood.
 If you still have stains after cleaning, read this post about painting over a stain.

 - Tape tight corners and tile, but not any trim you will be painting (paint trim first).

 - Caulk cracks (remove well any old loose caulk).